Rajesh-V-ML/rajeshv-maplelabs/README.md

 - 👋 Hi, I’m Rajesh
-- 👀 I’m interested in Devops and Networkin
+- 👀 I’m interested in Devops and Networking
 - 🌱 I’m currently working as a Associate Software Engineer @ Maplelabs ...
-- 💞️ I’m looking to collaborate on ...

 <!---
 rajeshv-maplelabs/rajeshv-maplelabs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.